vshkodin/jmeter-example-simple/readme.md

 ```
 $ jmeter -n -t starwarsapi.jmx
 ```
-This will load test swapi.dev with 1000 concurrent virtual users and 60 seconds of ramp time
+This will load test https://www.swapi.dev with 1000 concurrent virtual users and 60 seconds of ramp time, method = GET, endpoint /api/people/1/.
 * Please give it a "star" if it helped you.